-Download the Installation Guide from the DVS-200 product page to get started with DVS-200 for free, by setting up a cloud server droplet and installing the free DVS-100 Mode version of the software.
+Download the Instruction Manual from the DVS-200 product page to get started with DVS-200 for free, by setting up a cloud server droplet and installing the free DVS-100 Mode version of the software.

 Page 2 of the Installation Guide provides guidelines for creating a server to accommodate your audience size, but please keep these additional things in mind:

 - Bandwidth is more of a limiting factor that CPU and RAM.
 All Digital Ocean droplets are connected via a shared 1Gbps pipe.
 Single droplets that exceed 300Mbps may have their speed throttled.